mattoperry/WPSecRiskPresentation/PITCHME.md

 ### actionability

-to what extent can I myself control or respond to this kind of risk?
+to what extent can we ourselves control or respond to this kind of risk?

 ---